Information for Accepted Undergraduate Day Students

 - How can I stay connected to Northeastern's Student Financial Services Office?

-If you want to stay connected and to know more about your financial aid, scholarships and loans, receive updates and reminders about your bills and deadlines, ask questions, and engage in conversation with our office – follow us on Facebook!
+If you want to stay connected and to know more about your financial aid, scholarships and loans, receive updates and reminders about your bills and deadlines, ask questions, and engage in conversation with our office – like us on Facebook, follow us on Twitter, and read our Blog!

 - How do I view my award?